 Binary Operators

 The subsections that follow specify the compile-time processing rules of the binary operators.
 In general, if the operands of a binary operator do not meet the stated requirements, a compile-time error occurs and the result of the operation defaults to type any in further processing.
-Tables that summarize the compile-time processing rules for operands of the Any type, the Boolean, Number, and String primitive types, and all object types and type parameters (the Object column in the tables) are provided.
+Tables that summarize the compile-time processing rules for operands of the Any type, the Boolean, Number, and String primitive types, and all other types (the Other column in the tables) are provided.

 The *, /, %, –, <<, >>, >>>, &, ^, and | operators